 We'll automagically bundle matching filenames together for easier browsing, so DSC074.JPG and DSC074.RAW will be represented by a single image in your gallery.

-Don't miss the useful options you'll find in your Account Settings: Create visual previews, Archive minor changes and Archive videos.
-These options let us create display copies of image files like RAW and TIFFs, archive original JPGs if your file is too big or is in the wrong colorspace, and store untouched copies of video files (Power and Pro, only.
-All video files from Basic users go straight in your SmugVault.)
+Don't miss the useful options you'll find in your Account Settings: Create visual previews, Archive minor changes, and Archive videos.
+These options let us create display copies of image files like RAW and TIFFs, archive original JPGs if your file is too big or is in the wrong colorspace, and store untouched copies of video files.

-Your visitors will not see any files represented by a SmugVault default image in your galleries.
-They will not see the "bundled" indication on your thumbnails.
+Your visitors won't see any files represented by a SmugVault default image in your galleries, and they won't see the "bundled" indication on your thumbnails.
 They will see any rendered JPEGs we make from files you add to SmugMug.

-Your visitors will not be able to save your SmugVault files, but will be able to save or print any rendered JPEGs, according to your gallery settings for that gallery.
+Your visitors won't be able to save your SmugVault files, but they will be able to save or print any rendered JPEGs, according to your gallery settings for that gallery.

-If you're a Pro and set an assistant password, your assistants will NOT have access to your SmugVault.
+If you're a Pro and set an assistant password, your assistants won't have access to your SmugVault.

-In every case, you can save the archived file back to your computer by using the Save Photo icon that appears on the photobar when you're logged in.
+In every case, you can save the archived file back to your computer by using the download button below the photo.

 Make sure you've retrieved any files you want before you close a SmugVault.
-Then, go to your Settings tab in your SmugMug Account Settings and click the words SmugVault > Take me to it! .
+Then, go to your Account Settings > Me > SmugVault > Take me to it!

 Click on the Amazon Account link.
 You'll need to login to your Amazon account and then you'll see a "View/Cancel Application" link.
 If you're sure, click "Cancel the use of SmugVault" on the page following.
 The files previously kept safe in your vault will be immediately and permanently deleted.